Updated November 9, 2021

 Since the terrorist attacks on September 11, 2001, some airports serving sensitive markets have been subject to special, enhanced security measures.
-One of these airports is Washington DC’s Reagan National Airport (DCA).
+One of these airports is the Ronald Reagan Washington National Airport (DCA).
 While the enhanced security measures have eased over the years, there are still special precautions in place designed to keep our nation’s capital safe.
 Let’s review some of these special requirements and how to begin operating flights in and out of DCA.

 Measures Required by the DASSP

-The Department of Homeland Security and Department of Defense collaborated after 9/11 to create the DCA Access Standard Security Program (DASSP) to regulate aircraft operations in and out of DCA.
-The program requires extra security for all crew members and passengers.
-For crew members, DASSP requires both a TSA inspection and fingerprint based criminal history records check of all flight crew.
-Since 2011, operators were allowed to, once again, change their flight crew at the last minute providing they have gone through the proper security screenings required by DASSP.DASSP also requires TSA inspection of all passengers and the additional security measure of identification checks and an enhanced background check.
-This required background check continues to prevent last minute passenger changes on flights in and out of DCA.
+The Department of Homeland Security (DHS) and Department of Defense (DOD) collaborated after 9/11 to create the DCA Access Standard Security Program (DASSP) to regulate aircraft operations in and out of DCA.
+The program requires extra security for all crewmembers and passengers.
+For crewmembers, DASSP requires both a TSA inspection and fingerprint-based Criminal History Records Check (CHRC).
+Since 2011, operators were allowed to, once again, change their flight crew at the last minute, providing they have gone through the proper security screenings required by DASSP.DASSP also requires TSA inspection of all passengers and the additional security measure of identification checks and an enhanced background check.
+This required background check continues to prevent last-minute passenger changes on flights in and out of DCA.

-In addition to background checks of all crew members and passengers, DASSP requires an armed security officer on board every flight in and out of DCA.
+In addition to background checks of all crewmembers and passengers, DASSP requires an Armed Security Officer (ASO) on board every flight in and out of DCA.
 This can limit the number of flights to the availability of officers, but continues to be an important security requirement for all DCA operators.

 The program has eased some of its requirements since its inception, resulting in an increasing number of operators participating in the program, as much as a 70% increase year-to-year.